 Indications and Clinical Use:

-Hydromorphone is used for < 72 hours to relieve moderate to severe pain in the postpartum period following vaginal and/or operative delivery.
+Hydromorphone may be prescribed by midwives for up to 72 hours postpartum following vaginal and/or operative delivery.
 It is more potent than morphine by approximately 7-10 times, but used in lower doses.
 Midwives may only prescribe, order or administer hydromorphone on their own authority for the purpose of short term postpartum pain relief.
-At this time, RMs can only prescribe Hydromorphone in the hospital and do not have access to duplicate prescription pads.
 If a longer course of a pain medication is required, a non-narcotic medication should be prescribed or a referral made to a physician to determine if continued use of hydromorphone seems appropriate.
 Hydromorphone is the preferred drug of choice over tramadol or acetaminophen/codeine for breastfeeding clients.

 For clients with poorly controlled pain, maximum doses of non-narcotic analgesics such as acetaminophen and nonsteroidal anti-inflammatory drugs should be considered prior to prescribing a single entity narcotic such as hydromorphone.